Sharon Grove, Kentucky

 Sharon Grove is an unincorporated community located in Todd County, Kentucky, United States.

+History

-It was also known as Frog Level.
+At one time, the community was also known as Frog Level.

+In 1974, the community's local chapter of the Lions Club, with some aid from the Pennyrile Area Development District and Army soldiers from Fort Campbell, were involved in a project to establish the Sharon Grove Community Park on Mount Sharon Road.
+It was built on a 12-acre plot of land that included a natural cave.

 Geography

 Sharon Grove is located in the northeastern portion of Todd County just west of its border with Logan County.
-The community is located along State Highway 106 about 8 mi northeast of Elkton, and about 9 mi southwest of Lewisburg.
+The community is located along Kentucky Route 106 about 8 mi northeast of Elkton, and about 9 mi southwest of Lewisburg.

 Education

+Sharon Grove had an educational institution that operated as an all-grade school, which was converted solely into an elementary school in the late 1930s.
+Sharon Grove Elementary housed students in grades 1–8 until the end of the 1987–88 academic year.

-Students in the community attend the institutions of the Todd County Schools system.
-North Todd Elementary near Allegre is the closest institution to the area; it is a feeder to Todd County Central Middle and High Schools in Elkton.
+Since 1988, students in the community currently attend the institutions of the Todd County Schools system.
+North Todd Elementary, located between Allegre and Claymour is the closest institution to the area; it is a feeder to Todd County Central Middle and High Schools in Elkton.

 Post office

-Prior to 1996, Sharon Grove had a locally-operated post office using ZIP code 42280.
+Prior to 1996, Sharon Grove had a locally operated post office using ZIP code 42280.